 Lymphatic Filariasis is considered the highest among the world’s diseases that cause severe disability and disfiguration.
 It mostly strikes poor portions of the population in areas where there are great numbers of breeding sites for mosquitoes that carry the disease.

 Mosquitoes are infected with microfilariae by ingesting blood when biting an infected host.
 Microfilariae mature into infective larvae within the mosquito.
 When infected mosquitoes bite people, mature parasite larvae are deposited on the skin from where they can enter the body.
 The larvae then migrate to the lymphatic vessels where they develop into adult worms, thus continuing a cycle of transmission.

 The most spectacular symptom of lymphatic filariasis is elephantiasis – edema with thickening of the skin and underlying tissues.
 Elephantiasis affects mainly the lower extremities, Wuchereria bancrofti can affect the legs, arms, vulva, breasts, and scrotum (causing hydrocele formation) Onchocerca volvulus manifests itself in the eyes, causing “river blindness” (onchocerciasis), one of the leading causes of blindness in the world.

 In the past, it was very difficult to diagnose filariasis because the parasitic worms could only be detected by looking at blood samples through a microscope.

-Currently there is no vaccine for Filariasis.
+Currently, there is no vaccine for Filariasis.
 As of the present, scientists are still working to find a preventive inoculation for the disease.
-The World Health Organization also continues its drive to stop the infection from spreading, and to ease the symptoms of those already infected.
-Even global healthcare corporations like SmithKline Beecham, and Merck and Co., Inc. have joined the fight against lympathic filariasis through donation of medicines and supporting the elimination of the disease.
+The World Health Organization also continues its drive to stop the infection from spreading and to ease the symptoms of those already infected.
+Even global healthcare corporations like SmithKline Beecham, and Merck and Co., Inc. have joined the fight against lymphatic filariasis through the donation of medicines and supporting the elimination of the disease.